Gokyo [Sakai Brewery]

 Owner

-Founded in 1871 (Meiji 4), the name "Gokyo" comes from the five-arched bridge "Kintaikyo" that spans the Nishiki River.
-In the spring of 1947, at a time when hard water brewing was at its peak, the sake won first place at the National New Sake Tasting Competition using soft water, attracting the attention of those involved.
-Since then, it has been beloved as a famous sake representing Yamaguchi Prefecture.
-Based on the belief of "doing the obvious things in an obvious way," this sake is made with a focus on local rice, water, and people, and is characterized by the delicate and fragrant quality that is unique to soft water brewing.
+Founded in 1871 (Meiji 4), the sake's name, "Gokyo," is derived from the Kintaikyo Bridge, a five-arched bridge spanning the Nishiki River.
+In the spring of 1947 (Showa 22), at a time when hard water brewing was prevalent, its soft water brewing method earned it first place at the National New Sake Appraisal Competition, attracting the attention of those involved.
+Since then, it has been a beloved sake representing Yamaguchi Prefecture.
+Based on the belief of "doing the ordinary things extraordinarily well," and committed to using local rice, water, and people to be a "local sake of Yamaguchi Prefecture," this sake is characterized by its refined and aromatic quality, typical of soft water brewing.

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.